tatomyr/json-x-type/NOTES.md

 So you have to figure out the composition keyword based on the data shapes which is weird.
 (It's better to be shape-unaware.
 It actually doesn't matter for the validation -- if the data contains `foo` as a string, it's just a valid data.)

-Whilst in X-Types, it's just a matter of composition.
+Whilst in X-Type, it's just a matter of composition.

 ```yaml
 x-type: